kaplansinan/HiddenTreasure/README.md

 # HiddenTreasure
-Building location based game for mobile browser
+Building location based game for mobile browser.
 For more information please check "Instructions.pdf" file.
 ## Instructions
 If you would like to download the code and try it for yourself: